wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 # Invoke Script Transaction

-Invoke script transaction invokes the [callable function](/en/ride/functions/callable-function) of the [dApp](/en/blockchain/account/dapp).
+Invoke Script transaction invokes the [callable function](/en/ride/functions/callable-function) of the [dApp](/en/blockchain/account/dapp).
 [Learn more about dApp and script invocation](/en/building-apps/smart-contracts/what-is-a-dapp)

-In addition to the dApp address, callable function name, and arguments, the invoke script transaction can contain a payment to dApp.
+In addition to the dApp address, callable function name, and arguments, the Invoke Script transaction can contain a payment to dApp.

-> Up to two payments can be contained in an invoke script transaction since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
+> Up to two payments can be contained in an Invoke Script transaction starting from node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

 ## Fee

-The minimum fee for an invoke script transaction is calculated as follows:
+The minimum fee for an Invoke Script transaction is calculated as follows:

 `Fee` = 0.005 + `B` + 0.004 × `C` + 0.004 × `D` + `K`

 * If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), then `B` = 0.004, otherwise `B` = 0.
-* The invoke script transaction can contain payments. `C` in the number of payments in [smart assets](/en/blockchain/token/smart-asset).
+* The Invoke Script transaction can contain payments. `C` in the number of payments in [smart assets](/en/blockchain/token/smart-asset).
-* The invoke script transaction can result in the token transfer, reissue or burning. `D` is the number of smart assets among these actions.
+* The Invoke Script transaction can result in the token transfer, reissue or burning. `D` is the number of smart assets among these actions.
-* The invoke script transaction can result in the token issue. `K` is the number of issued assets that are not [NFT](/en/blockchain/token/non-fungible-token).
+* The Invoke Script transaction can result in the token issue. `K` is the number of issued assets that are not [NFT](/en/blockchain/token/non-fungible-token).

 See also the example in the [Transaction Fee](/en/blockchain/transaction/transaction-fee) article.